dantaki/gtCNV/README.md

   * Must have END=

 ## Usage
-* gtCNV is designed for human whole genome short-read sequencing libraries.
+* gtCNV is designed for paired-end, short-read whole genomes.
 Given CNV positions, gtCNV returns a VCF with predicted copy number genotypes.
 * Whole genome alignments from the [1000 Genomes Project](http://www.1000genomes.org/) were used for training.
 Validated genotypes were obtained from the phase 3 integrated structural variation call set ([DOI:10.1038/nature15394](http://dx.doi.org/10.1038%2Fnature15394); PMID:    26432246).
 * Features for genotyping include coverage, discordant paired-ends, split-reads, and heterozygous allelic depth ratio.
    * BAM files must have supplementary alignment tags (SA).